When to Give Up On Your Writing Project … and When to Keep Going

 Stick With It When … It Just Isn’t Coming Together

 This goes hand-in-hand with self-doubt: sometimes, what you’re writing just doesn’t seem to be working.
-Maybe there’s a huge plot hole in the middle of your novel, or the characters you can almost hear talking in your head are flat and lifeless on the page.
+Maybe there’s a huge plot hole in the middle of your novel, or the characters you can almost hear talking in your head seem flat and lifeless on the page.

 If you’re a blogger, perhaps you’re struggling to gain any traction: no-one seems to be reading, and you feel like you’re pouring your words out into a vacuum.